 His cousin David Simonds worked with him for many years, becoming the Director of the Devonport operations and later as Director of the Reading Brewery till the time of its merger.
 In 2006 he wrote this: ‘A Personal Appreciation’ of his cousin, especially for this page.

-In 1953 soon after his death, this poem was found in his wallet – which epitomises his [and his sons’] approach to life.
+In 1953 soon after his death, this poem was found in his wallet – which epitomises his [and both his sons’ and grandsons’] approach to life.
+His son Duncan kept it for another generation and it was also read at his funeral in 2002:

 If you have left your dreams behind